Characteristics of the Classical Period: A Journey Through Ancient Greece and Rome

 A. Artistic and Architectural Innovations: Harmony and Idealism

 Greek art and architecture are renowned for their emphasis on harmony, balance, and idealism.
 Sculptures, like the iconic Venus de Milo and the Discus Thrower, showcased idealized human forms, emphasizing perfection and athleticism.
 The human body was celebrated as a reflection of divine beauty.
-Architectural marvels like the Parthenon, with its perfect proportions and use of the Doric, Ionic, and Corinthian orders, exemplify the Greek pursuit of mathematical precision and aesthetic harmony.
+In real terms, architectural marvels like the Parthenon, with its perfect proportions and use of the Doric, Ionic, and Corinthian orders, exemplify the Greek pursuit of mathematical precision and aesthetic harmony.
 The emphasis was on creating structures that were both functional and visually stunning, reflecting a deep appreciation for order and proportion.
 This focus on idealized beauty and precise mathematical ratios greatly impacted the subsequent artistic and architectural developments of the Roman Empire and beyond.

 B. The Rise of Democracy and Political Thought: Citizen Participation and Civic Duty